Gov. Robert Dunkerson Orr

 Mr. Orr is survived by his wife, the former Mary Kay Davis, whom he married in 2001, and three children from a previous marriage, to Joanne Wallace.

-• An Article about him was published in The Indianapolis Star in Indianapolis, Marion, Indiana, United States.
-3
+• Article: The Indianapolis Star: Indianapolis, Marion, Indiana, United States.
+4

 Robert D. Orr (1917-2004)